-- Palladian – A palladian window consists of a group of three windows with an arch over the center.
+- Palladian: A Palladian window consists of a group of three windows with an arch over the center.
 These windows have become very popular in the last decade.
 They provide visual interest and drama to a home.

-- Picture – Picture windows are especially popular in ranch-style homes.
-They are large fixed windows flanked b y 2 casements or double-hung windows.
+- Picture: Picture windows are especially popular in ranch-style homes.
+They are large fixed windows flanked by two casements or double-hung windows.

 The right windows can make the world of difference to the look of your home.
 You are now equipped to talk with your local home improvement store in the language of windows.